vgmstream/vgmstream/doc/USAGE.md

 you need to manually fix it by going to **options > plugins > input > vgmstream** and in the "priority filetypes" put: `ahx,asf,awc,ckd,fsb,genh,lwav,msf,p3d,rak,scd,txth,xvag`

-XMPlay cannot support subsongs due to player limitations (with any plugin), try using *TXTP* instead (explained below).
+XMPlay cannot support vgmstream's type of mixed subsongs due to player limitations (with neither *xmp-vgmstream* nor *in_vgmstream* plugins), try using *TXTP* instead (explained below).

 ### Audacious plugin